 In Utah, the government agency that handles housing discrimination cases is the Utah Labor Commissions Antidiscrimination and Labor Division.
 Individuals who believe they’ve been discriminated against are required to file their complaints online with the state department.

-The agency conducts investigations and ascertains whether the allegations are justified or not.
+The agency conducts investigations and ascertains whether the discrimination allegations are justified or not.
 If justified, the tenant will have the option to pursue civil litigation against the landlord.

 What are some examples of discriminatory practices under the Fair Housing Act?